-7. Exit test mode: + [1] (Security Code)
+7. Exit test mode: + 1 OFF

 If the test mode is inadvertently left active, it automatically turns off after 4 hours.
+During the final five minutes, the keypad will emit a double beep every 30 seconds.

 Trouble Conditions

 "Check" and "Battery" Displays The word CHECK on the keypad's display, accompanied by a "beeping" at the keypad, indicates a trouble condition in the system.